nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics and AI.md

 They would like to combine their retail lifecycle data, including customer data, operations data, sourcing, and supplier data as well as transaction data with analytics to reduce churn, enhance loyalty, advance customer journeys, enable the ability to conduct contextual marketing, measure attribution and provide insights across their enterprise to drive growth across the organization holistically.
 However, WWI is worried that finding the correct data in a larger pool can be much more challenging after the unification.

+WWI routinely receives PDF invoices from suppliers for various parts they require in their operation.
+Currently they perform manual review and data entry of this data.
+They would like to automate keeping their part costs table updated.

 They are looking to use historical campaign and customer analytics data and make decisions for the present.
 Beyond these large historical data sets, they would like to use streaming tweet data from Twitter and telemetry from IoT sensors in their brick and mortar locations.
 In effect, they would like to use data from the present moment to inform decisions for the next moment.
 WWI sees an opportunity to use their data to predict the future, initially by making product recommendations.

 According to Peter Guerin, Chief Technical Officer (CTO), Wide World Importers has over five years of sales transaction data from Oracle, consisting of more than 30  billion rows.
 But that is not their only enterprise data source.
 They have finance data stored in SAP HANA, marketing data in Teradata, and social media data coming in from Twitter.
 They need a solution that allows them to discover, integrate, query, and analyze the data from all of these sources.
 They worry that their current catalog might be missing some internal data sets used by smaller departments.
 Additionally, regardless of the volume, they want to be able to execute queries across such data with results returning in seconds.